MrQR-me/docs/quickstart.md

 ## PC & Tablet Menu Bar
 {: .text-purple-000 }

-The Menu Bar at the top of the page allows access to all **MrQR**{: .text-purple-000} platform pages including:
+The menu bar at the top of the page allows access to all **MrQR**{: .text-purple-000} platform pages including:
 * Dashboard
 * Registers
 * Forms